-We study how historical memory of war affects current brand preference in the context of the Chinese auto market.
-Our unique research design exploits (i) historical exogenous variations in causalities during the Imperial Japanese Army's Continent Cross-Through Operation in 1944 and (ii) the contemporary Sino-Japan conflict over sovereignty in the East China Sea in 2012 that revitalized the wartime memory.
-We find that after the conflict, sales of Japanese cars dropped 8.5% more in invaded counties than in their neighboring non-invaded counties, despite having similar pre-trends.
-The effect is not driven by consumers delaying their purchase.
-Instead, we find strong evidence that consumers in invaded counties substitute more towards domestic cars.
-We find the invasion-specific substitution effects are particularly strong for more expensive and larger cars.
-The effects persist for over 24 months.
-Finally, we find that protests, ethnic identify, or patriotic education cannot explain the effects.
+We study how historical memories of war affect current brand preference in the context of the Chinese automotive market.
+Our research design exploits two natural experiments: (i) the Imperial Japanese army's Continental Cross-Through Operation in China in 1944 that created local variations in historical memories, and (ii) the China-Japan conflict over the sovereignty disputes in 2012 that activated the memories.
+We find that, after the 2012 conflict, sales of Japanese cars dropped 8.5% more in invaded counties than in neighboring non-invaded counties, despite their having similar pre-trends.
+The effect persisted for more than 24 months.
+Consumers in invaded counties substituted domestic for Japanese cars.
+We find that the effect of invasion is higher in counties where more people experienced Japanese invasion, supporting the intergenerational transmission of memories.
+Finally, we find local protest partially mediates the effect.

 Keywords: Brand, Economic History, Political Economy, China

 JEL Classification: D73, P16, H70, L62